nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Install Package Dependencies.md

   Provide the alias or username of the target org&nbsp; on which the source directory is to be deployed

-* **Alias/Username of the devhub (devhub_alias)**
+* **Alias/Username of the devhub (devhub\_alias)**

   Provide the alias or username of the devhub which houses these unlocked packages

 * **Installation Keys"(keys)**

-  Installation key for key-protected packages in the dependencies (format is 1:MyPackage1Key 2: 3:MyPackage3Key... to allow some packages without installation key)
+  Installation key for key-protected packages in the dependencies (format is 1:MyPackage1Key 2: 3:MyPackage3Key… to allow some packages without installation key)

 * **Compile Apex from only the package (checkonly)&nbsp;**

   For unlocked packages only, specifies whether to compile all Apex in the org and package, or only the Apex in the package.

 * **Force Upgrade the package (forceinstall)**